DimitrovViktor/FitnessApp/README.md

 Statistics about the user and their activities

+## Diet page

+Daily food log and nutrient/calorie tracking

 ## To-do

 - User profiles - add profile system where users can search for each other and add each other as friends
-- Diet section - pick daily food and track calories
 - Social page - users can make posts to share custom workouts and make posts